 Tucked away in a little inconspicuous shop in Eastie, the wonder that is East Boston Farm Stand calls to us.
 While they do have a menu complete with sandwiches, veggie burgers, and banana splits, it’s their crazy-good juices and smoothies that we can’t stop talking about.
 And the very reasonable prices puts this place over-the-top.

-This Cambridge spot has been serving up delicious juices and smoothies since before it was cool to drink your vegetables.
+This Cambridge spot (also serving outlying Brookline, Lowell, and Salem neighborhoods) has been serving up delicious juices and smoothies since before it was cool to drink your vegetables.
 Call them hipster veg-heads.
 You’ll find unique combinations like the Coco Loco Alive: a mix of dandy-blend, raw cacao, coconut oil, coconut milk ice cream, maple syrup, and soy milk.
 Also, don’t forget to save room for one of their warm bowls on the way out.
 First-timers, go for The Adventurer.

-You know there’s no way Brighton would miss out on the juice craze.
-Just take a look at local hot spot, Energize.
-A healthy oasis stocked with nutrient-dense foods, you know you’ll leave feeling rejuvenated, nourished, and 100% satisfied.
+This healthy oasis in Brighton and near Symphony Hall in Fenway/Kenmore is stocked with nutrient-dense foods; you know you’ll leave feeling rejuvenated, nourished, and 100% satisfied.
 Plus, anywhere that’s got cashew cheesecake on the menu is A-okay in our book.

 Among the ranks of cold-pressed juices is Boston Juicing in Charlestown.
 This new spot offers smoothies, healthy alternative snacks, flavorful teas, and, of course, all the juice.
 Looking for a little spice in your life?
 Try the Caliente!